-For example, Edouard is a customer service agent who is assigned to support Acme Products and Alpha Industries.
-The customer access list on the person record for Edouard lists these two customers, and he belongs to a security group with access to any customer on the user's customer access list.
-As a result, Edouard can view all customer-level information for these two companies.
+For example, a customer service agent is assigned to support two customers.
+The customer access list on the person record for the customer service agent lists these two customers, and he belongs to a security group with access to any customer on the user's customer access list.
+As a result, he can view all customer-level information for these two companies.

-Because a co-worker is absent, Edouard must also handle calls from the XYZ Corporation for today.
-Regina is the service desk manager and has access to XYZ corporation, in addition to Acme Products and Alpha Industries.
-Instead of changing Edouard' security profile, Regina uses the People application to add XYZ Corporation to Edouard's customer access list.
-Edouard can now work with Acme Products, Alpha Industries, and XYZ Corporation for the duration of his shift.
-Regina can remove XYZ Corporation from Edouard's customer access list at the end of his shift.
+Because a co-worker is absent, he must also handle calls from a third customer for today.
+His service desk manager has access to all companies in her group.
+Instead of changing his security profile, she opens the People application and adds the third customer to his customer access list.
+He can now work with all three companies during his shift.
+His manager can remove the third customer from his customer access list at the end of his shift.